- Why SYMG?

 - Our Trips

 - Calendar & Pricing

 Named by National Geographic as one of the “World’s Top 15 Trails”, the YGT has reached almost mythical status since SYMG designed it in 2009.
 It's now featured as one of the "25 Classic Hikes in North America" by famed Adventurer Peter Potterfield.
 This pack trip is a nearly 60-mile hiking traverse through the heart of Yosemite and spends equal time the most remote and most iconic regions of the park.
-Highlights include an ascent of Half Dome, entering Yosemite via 11,000ft Isberg Pass, a section of the John Muir Trail, and a lakeside camp beneath the famous Cathedral Peak.
+Highlights include an ascent of Cloud's Rest, entering Yosemite via 11,000ft Isberg Pass, a section of the John Muir Trail, and a lakeside camp beneath the famous Cathedral Peak.
 This stock-supported version ups the ante with exceptional food, comfy camp amenities, and leaving you to hike unburdened each day with just a small daypack.

 Accommodations: We provide your first night lodging at the Piccadilly Inn at the Airport in Fresno (pricing based on double room occupancy).
 Six nights tent camping.

 Equipment: We supply all group camping gear (stoves, cookware, water filters, group first aid kit, etc.).
 We can also supply personal camping equipment (backpacks, sleeping bags, ground pads, trekking poles, and tents) upon request with no additional fee.
 You are welcome to bring your own personal camping equipment if you prefer.
 A detailed gear list will be sent to you upon registration.

 Meals: We provide meals starting with lunch on day two through lunch and trail snacks the last day.
 Our "Backcountry Gourmet" meals have been acclaimed in Sunset Magazine.
 We take pride in providing excellent meals even in remote surroundings.